-Date of То Payee Where Date of Term Due L/F Amount Remark
+Date of Acceptance To whom given Payee Where payable Date of bill Term Due date L/F Amount Rs.
+Remark

-Acceptance whom payable bill date Rs.

-given

 Posting: The person account of the person whose bill as accepted is debited with the amount of that bill and the periodical total of the Bills Payables Book is credited to Bills Payables in the ledger.